In recent years, outsourcing real estate services has become a common way to do business much easier.

 - Delivery of documents for signature

-Virtual assistant for real estate
+Virtual assistant for realtors

 Hiring an in-house real estate assistant can be costly and difficult.
 Aside from their standard salaries, businesses also need to pay for their professional fees depending on their license.